CloudOnce/CloudOnce/source/PluginDev/Assets/Extensions/CloudOnce/readme.txt

 Description
 -----------

-CloudOnce provides a unified game services API for Google Play Game Services, iOS Game Center and Amazon GameCircle.
+CloudOnce provides a unified game services API for Google Play Game Services and iOS Game Center.
 Ease of use is the primary focus for the plug-in, but it also attempts to satisfy the needs of power users.

 Release Notes
 -------------
+Version 2.6.0
+- Removed Amazon GameCircle support, due to Amazon discontinuing the service
+- Updated Play Services Resolver from v1.2.79 to v1.2.90

 Version 2.5.2
 - Fixed tvOS support
 - Updated Play Services Resolver from v1.2.66 to v1.2.79